 I’m so excited to be giving you this recipe today.
 Not only is this Pork Loin Roast absolutely delicious, but it is incredibly easy to make, and affordable.

 For a three-pound cut of meat, which easily feeds our family of five, we only pay about $10.
-That is a great value for a dinner that works perfectly as a weeknight meal or a holiday main dish!
+That is a great value for a dinner that works perfectly as a weeknight meal, a holiday main dish, or for entertaining!

 Pork Loin vs Tenderloin